-\emph{Results}: With the objective of avoiding orange obstacles, we fine-tuned the full DNN with images of an orange box, shown in Fig.~\ref{fig:experiments}a, until we achieve a validation accuracy of 100\%.
-We surveyed 20 engineering students who have at least 1 year of experience training DNNs to get their opinion on what the DNN has learned just by reading our description.
+\emph{Q1.
+Are explanations useful to the engineers?} We surveyed 20 engineering students who have at least 1 year of experience training DNNs to get their opinion on what the DNN has learned just by reading our description.
 We described them the architecture and showed fine-tuning images without telling them that our objective is avoiding orange obstacles.
-First, we asked them to describe what attributes the DNN should have learned and then we gave them a list of potential concepts to narrow down their choices.
-Many human speculated that the model will be fined-tuned to distinguish orange from the rest.

-In contract, showcasing the BaTCAVe's ability to provide true explanations that engineers might not even think of, as shown in Fig.~\ref{fig:exp4.1.1_summ}(a), BaTCAVe revealed that the model has learned to distinguish dark from light objects (or the {\emph{value} or brightness in HSV scale).
+First, we asked participants to describe what attributes the DNN should have learned and then we gave them a list of potential concepts to narrow down their choices.
+As shown in Figs.~\ref{fig:exp4.1.1_summ}(a), many participants (35\%) speculated that the model would have learned to distinguish orange from the rest.
+In contrast, showcasing the BaTCAVe's ability to provide true explanations that engineers might not even think of, as shown in Fig.~\ref{fig:exp4.1.1_summ}(b), BaTCAVe revealed that the model had learned to distinguish dark from light objects (or the {\emph{value} or brightness in HSV scale).
 The orange box is merely a shade of the broader ``dark'' concept.
+Thus, we conclude that BaTCAVe is capable of providing explanations of inner understanding of the neural network, which, without explanations, is not intuitive to engineers.

-Similar to C-deletion in XAI literature~\cite{ghorbani2019towards, fel2023craft, fel2024holistic}, we verified that the darkness is an important concept by gradually varying the brightness of the orange object, as shown in Fig.~\ref{fig:exp4.1.1_summ}(d).
-Additionally, based on Fig.~\ref{fig:exp4.1.1_summ}, BaTCAVe made the following explanations: \begin{itemize} \item The score is proportional to the concept of ``distance between the robot and obstacle,'' verifying that the DNN has learned the distance. \item When the final layer is fine-tuned (LFT) instead of the full DNN (FFT), the prominence of the orange concept becomes higher compared to the dark concept, which is what we originally intended, demonstrating how engineers can use concepts to debug robots. \item As shown in Fig~\ref{fig:exp4.1.1_summ}(b), the importance of the dark concept remains consistent across different data augmentation methods---adding color jitter (CJ) and/or image rotation (R)---for LFT while it varies for FFT. \end{itemize}
+\emph{Q2.
+Are BaTCAVe explanations correct?} Similar to C-deletion in XAI literature~\cite{ghorbani2019towards, fel2023craft, fel2024holistic}, we verified that the darkness is an important concept by gradually varying the brightness of the orange object, as shown in Fig.~\ref{fig:exp4.1.1_summ}(f).
+Based on Fig.~\ref{fig:exp4.1.1_summ}, BaTCAVe made the following explanations: \begin{enumerate} \item The score is proportional to the concept of ``distance between the robot and obstacle,'' verifying that the DNN has learned the distance. \item When the final layer is fine-tuned (LFT) instead of the full DNN (FFT), the prominence of the orange concept becomes higher compared to the dark concept, which is what we originally intended, demonstrating how engineers can use concepts to debug robots. \item As shown in Fig~\ref{fig:exp4.1.1_summ}(c), the importance of the dark concept remains consistent across different data augmentation methods---adding color jitter (CJ) and/or image rotation (R)---for LFT while it varies for FFT. \end{enumerate}